Pamenarti/Blockchain-Id-Storage/README.md

 # English

-Blockchain digital identity Retention project is a MARMARA CREDIT LOOP (Marmara Core Team) project. https://www.marmara.io.
+Blockchain digital identity Retention project is a Komodo Platform - Paro  project.
 Blockchain is identity Retention project (It is in development and testing phase)

 ## General Features Of Digital Identity